Updated: Sep 6

 It has been used since the Neolithic period (approx. 4000BC) as Jewellery has been found.
 It was set in gold rings in 2400BC.

 The Egyptians used amethyst in amulets and jewellery.
 See picture of a Middle Kingdom amulet from the British museum.
 Warriors used for protection in battle by carrying amulets.

 The name Amethyst derives from the Greek word ‘Amethystos’ which means ‘sober'.

-The Ancient Greeks - believed that amethyst symbolised the wisdom of the Gods.
-The Greeks had a wonderful Story about how Amethyst came about.
-The God Dionysus met a a nymph called Amethystros.
+The Greeks believed that amethyst symbolised the wisdom of the Gods.
+There isa wonderful Myth about how Amethyst came about.
+The God Dionysus met a nymph called Amethystros.
 She was extremely beautiful and Dionysius decided he wanted her.
 Amethystros however refused his advances.
 In one story he chased her, in another he got angry and sent fierce tigers after her.
 In one version of the story she called on the Goddess Diana to help her in another she turned herself into clear Quartz.
 The God was so distressed in one version he cried tears of wine that dropped onto her, in another he poured wine over her.
 This turned Amethystros purple hence Amethyst is mainly purple.